These Godiva chocolate brownies are chewy, gooey, and fudgy. They also have the best crackly tops around.

 They’re pretty much everything you could ever want in a brownie – and then some.

-Plus, the smell of these as they bake will leave you drooling at the oven door.
+I’m talking rich, melty chocolate in every single bite.
+Plus, the smell of these as they bake will leave you drooling at the oven door!

 Godiva Chocolate Brownies

-If you’re yet to find the perfect brownie recipe, the search is over.
+If you’ve yet to find the perfect brownie recipe, the search is over.
 This is it.

-Not only that, but the ingredients are mostly pantry staples, and the steps are easy to follow.
+Not only that, but the ingredients are mostly pantry staples.
+And the steps are ridiculously easy to follow.

-- Chocolate – you’ll use a mix of bittersweet and unsweetened Godiva chocolates, making these rich and decadent, but not overwhelmingly sweet.
+- Chocolate – You’ll use a mix of bittersweet and unsweetened Godiva chocolates.
+They make these rich and decadent but not overwhelmingly sweet.

-- Butter – the fat that adds richness to the brownies, so don’t sub for oil.
-Use unsalted butter wherever possible, or cut the extra salt if you only have salted.
+- Butter – The fat in butter adds richness to the brownies, so don’t sub for oil.
+Use unsalted butter wherever possible.
+Cut the extra salt if you only have salted.

-- Flour – just a little bit of all-purpose flour to give structure to the brownies.
+- Flour – Just a little all-purpose flour to give structure to the brownies.